 That was it.
 Something in the quiet certainty of those words made him resume his seat.

-The hush shifted to a murmur of approval and a squeaking of benches and chairs as bottoms settled more comfortably.
+The hush shifted to a murmur of approval and benches and chairs squeaked as bottoms settled more comfortably.

 'Good evening, everyone.'